tsgates/arch-wiki-markdown/wiki/Input_Japanese_using_uim.md

 (re-)install uim.
  # uim-module-manager --register mozc

-Google CGI API for Japanese Input
+Google CGI API for Japanese input

 Google CGI API for Japanese Input (Google-CGIAPI-Jp) is CGI service to provide Japanese conversion on the Internet by Google.
 It can be used on